The Following Actions Will Cause Loss of ACM:

 ACM tuition benefits cease if a student is notified that they must change out of a college/major

 ACM tuition benefits cease if a student is switched to Undergraduate Studies due to failure to raise GPA or progress in the required course load for the major

-ACM tuition benefits cease if a student is placed on suspension or cannot register due
+ACM tuition benefits cease if a student is placed on suspension or cannot register due to student judiciary proceedings

 Visit the Bulletin for more information on academic standing.

 Students must maintain legal residency of the state they received their Academic Common Market Certification from in order to continue to receive Academic Common Market tuition benefits from USC.
 USC ACM approval does not grant students South Carolina residency status.